kyberdrb/clean_pacman_cache_dir/README.md

             - public member non-const function - non-const param

 - std::binary_search
+  - passing dereferenced unique pointer to comparator

 - main - Package.h
+    - public friend `operator<` function with both parameters of reference type to `const unique_ptr<Package>`
+    - specialized `std::less` for two arguments of reference type to `const unique_ptr<Package>` that compares the two arguments by dereferencing with `->` or - if the member variable is of another custom type - by delegating to the `operator<` of the custom type of the member variable by dereferencing with `*`
 - main - PackageComparator.h - Package.h
+    - Overloading default 'key_compare' function with custom comparator as lambda in template parameter and perhaps as argument in constructor of 'std::set'
+    - Overloading default 'key_compare' function with custom comparator as functor in template parameter and perhaps as argument in constructor of 'std::set'
+- std::set<std::unique_ptr<Package>, PackageNameComparator>
 - main - PackageComparatorPredicate.h - Package.h

 - main - Packages - Package.h
 - main - Packages - PackageComparator.h - Package.h
 - main - Packages - PackageComparatorPredicate.h - Package.h